-Professor Stefania Bariatti - Having regard to compliance with the independence requirement (pursuant to the TUF and Corporate Governance Code), as declared by the Director herself upon being nominated to serve on the Board, it should be noted that the Board's assessment confirmed that Professor Bariatti met the requirement of independence pursuant to the TUF but not under the Corporate Governance Code as a result of her appointment as Chairperson.
-Therefore, although the above-cited principle 3.C.1 is not material for the Director's position, for the sake of completeness it should be noted that Professor Bariatti was an independent director of the Bank (as of 2015) under her previous mandate and that, in addition to her academic University career, she is currently of-counsel in the Law Firm Chiomenti.
+Professor Stefania Bariatti - It should be remembered that the Board's assessment confirmed that Professor Bariatti met the requirement of independence pursuant to the TUF but not under the Corporate Governance Code as a result of her appointment as Chairperson.
+Therefore, although the aforementioned principle 3.C.1 is not material for the Director's position, for the sake of completeness, it should be noted that Professor Bariatti was an independent director of the Bank (as of 2015) under her previous mandate and that, in addition to her academic university career, she is currently of-counsel in the Chiomenti Law Firm.
 The relationship cannot be considered as an "associateship/partnership" with the legal firm which, among other things, was also one of a number of Law Firms that provided advisory services to the Bank and to the Group over the three-year period (2015, 2016 and 2017) for a total invoiced amount of Euro 0.4 million in 2015, Euro 0.2 million in 2016 and Euro 0.4 million in 2017.
+Turnover in 2018 amounted to Euro 0.4 million.

-Mr. Roberto Lancellotti - Having regard to compliance with the independence requirement (pursuant to the TUF and Corporate Governance Code), as declared by the Director himself upon being nominated to serve on the Board, it should be noted that Mr. Lancellotti did not declare to have any significant commercial, professional or financial relationships with the Bank or its subsidiaires in the three years prior to the appointment.
+Mr. Roberto Lancellotti - Mr. Lancelloti did not declare to have any significant commercial, professional or financial relationships with the Bank, or its subsidiaries in the three years prior to his appointment.
 Although the relationship is not considered material, it should be noted that, as stated in his curriculum vitae, until February 2017, the Director held the position of senior partner within the digital and business technology sector of the consulting firm McKinsey & Company Inc. (Italy), which provided services to the Bank and to the Group in 2015, 2016 and 2017, for total respective amounts of Euro 2.8 million in 2015, Euro 2 million in 2016 and Euro 2.7 million in 2017.

-Mr. Nicola Maione - Having regard to compliance with the independence requirement (pursuant to the TUF and Corporate Governance Code), it is noted that Mr. Maione, owner of the Law Firm of the same name, stated that he had directly provided legal assistance to the Bank in the past.
-The fees declared by the Director for these services are not material and are as follows: none for 2015; € 16,887.04 for 2016 (accounting for 1.72% of the Mr. Maione's total professional compensation); € 29,937.06 for 2017 (accounting for 2.94% of Mr. Maione's total professional compensation).
-Following his nomination and election to the Board, no further professional appointments have been assigned to him.
-Therefore, in terms of compliance with the independendence requirement, for which no significant credit, commercial, financial and professional relationships emerge pursuant to the TUB, TUF and Corporate Governance Code, no other elements or information affecting his qualification as independent have been identified, as declared by the Director himself upon his nomination to the Board and confirmed by the Board's assessment.
+Mr. Nicola Maione - owner of the Law Firm of the same name, Mr. Maione stated that he had directly provided legal assistance to the Bank in the past.
+The fees declared by the Director for these services are not material and are as follows: none for 2015; \in 16,887.04 for 2016 (accounting for 1.72% of the Mr. Maione's total professional compensation); \in 29,937.06 for 2017 (accounting for 2.94% of Mr. Maione's total professional compensation).
+Following his election to the Board, no further professional appointments have been assigned to him .
+Mr. Maione has continued to follow - even during the appeal process - certain cases for which he had already been appointed as the Bank's lawyer prior to taking up his office as director.
+The fees received by the Director for these services in 2018 amount to Euro 10,563.62.

-Ms. Stefania Petruccioli - Having regard to compliance with the independence requirement (pursuant to the TUF and Corporate Governance Code), as declared by the Director herself upon being nominated to serve on the Board and subsequenty confirmed by the Board's assessment, it is noted that Ms. Petruccioli did not declare to have any significant commercial, professional or financial relationships with the Bank or its subsidiaires in the three years prior to the appointment.
+Ms Stefania Petruccioli - Ms. Petruccioli did not declare to have any significant commercial, professional or financial relationships with the Bank, or its subsidiaries in the three years prior to his appointment.
 Although the professional relationship is not considered material, it should be noted that, as stated in her curriculum vitae, until 1994, the Director worked on projects in the banking and energy sources industries with the consulting firm Bain & Company Italy Inc., which provided services to the Bank and to the Group in 2015, 2016 and 2017, for the total amounts respectively of Euro 4.5 million in 2015, Euro 2.1 million in 2016 and Euro 1.7 million in 2017.

-Mr. Salvatore Fernando Piazzolla - Having regard to compliance with the independence requirement pursuant (solely) to the TUF, as declared by Mr. Piazzolla upon being nominated to serve on the Board and subsequently confirmed by the Board's assessment, it should be noted that on the independence requirement pursuant to the Corporate Governance Code, the Director declared that he did not believe to meet the requirement on account of his previous relationships with the AXA Group.
+Mr. Salvatore Fernando Piazzolla - regarding the independence pursuant to the Corporate Governance Code, on the other hand, the Director declared that he did not believe to meet the requirement on account of his previous relationships with the AXA group.